About the Liberty Theatre

-The first stage of the restoration of the Liberty Theatre was completed in 2006 with the opening of the theate for business in April of 2005.
+The first stage of the restoration of the Liberty Theatre was completed in 2006, with the theatre opening for business in April of 2005.

-The restoration of the Liberty Theatre has had a dramatic impact on economic development of downtown Astoria, serving as a magnet for commercial activity, professional firms and a revitalized downtown.
+The restoration of the Liberty Theatre has dramatically impacted the economic development of downtown Astoria, serving as a magnet for commercial activity, professional firms, and a revitalized downtown.

-The rehabilitation of this key property has provided a positive example for other building owners, and has brought hundreds of thousand of visitors and residents to downtown Astoria since reopening.
+The rehabilitation of this key property has provided a positive example for other building owners and has brought hundreds of thousands of visitors and residents to downtown Astoria since reopening.
 The economic benefits to downtown restaurants and the local hotel industry has been extremely positive.

-The restoration of the Liberty Theatre Complex has been crucial from an historic preservation perspective.
-Outside of Portland or Salem, there was no other 1920s vintage motion picture palace in Oregon restored to its original decorative architectural.
+The restoration of the Liberty Theatre Complex has been crucial from a historic preservation perspective.
+Outside of Portland or Salem, no other 1920s vintage motion picture palace in Oregon was restored to its original decorative architecture.

-The successful completion of this restoration has enabled the continuation and growth of existing performing arts activities, as well as attracting new cultural performances that have benefited tourists and residents alike.
+The successful completion of this restoration has enabled the continuation and growth of existing performing arts activities and attracted new cultural performances that have benefited tourists and residents alike.

-We are continuing to restore and develop the Liberty Theatre into a first class facility.
-Our need for dressing rooms and additional space and the continuing updates and replacement of Theatre curtains, maintenance and infrastructure are a continuing endeavor.
+We are continuing to restore and develop the Liberty Theatre into a first-class facility.
+Our need for dressing rooms and additional space and the continuing updates and replacement of Theatre curtains, maintenance, and infrastructure are continuing endeavors.

-Donations may be made online under SUPPORT THE LIBERTY, dropped off to the Theater or mailed to: Liberty Restoration Inc., 1203 Commercial, Astoria, Oregon 97103
+Donations may be made online under SUPPORT THE LIBERTY, dropped off at the Theater, or mailed to Liberty Restoration Inc., 1203 Commercial, Astoria, Oregon 97103